-- The inspector observed activities in the childminders home and talked to the childminder. - The inspector observed aspects of safety in the home. - The inspector looked at documentation, children's assessment records and other required documents. - The inspector took account of the views of parents, as recorded in the parental questionnaires.
+- The inspector observed activities in the childminder's home and talked to the childminder. - The inspector observed aspects of safety in the home. - The inspector looked at documentation including children's assessment records and other required documents. - The inspector took account of the views of parents and spoke to parents during the inspection.